Bruce Peebles & Co. Ltd.: Woodhead Line electrification

 It was the main sub contractor for the electrification of the Woodhead Line between Manchester and Sheffield from 1947–1954, a major engineering achievement.
 Throughout this period it specialised in large scale transformers for power stations, including the world's largest 400 kV 'quadrature booster' for the UK national grid.
 It also produced heavy electric motors for various uses, including railway locomotives.

 Ownership changes

-The company became part of the Reyrolle Parsons Group in 1969, part of Northern Engineering Industries in 1977 and part of Rolls-Royce plc in 1989.
+The company became part of the Reyrolle Parsons in 1969, part of Northern Engineering Industries in 1977 and part of Rolls-Royce plc in 1989.

 Many young electrical engineers were taken on by this company, with a special course in electrical engineering being run at the nearby Telford College.
 They gained skills in highly specialised work, and Peebles' products were exported all over the world.
 The late Ron Brown, MP for Leith, was employed by the company, as was the late Sir Duncan McDonald who was the chief transformer designer.